-

 As an HDFS student, you’ll contribute greatly to our research mission while gaining firsthand experience in conducting groundbreaking research, working with participants, collecting data, conducting data analyses, publishing papers, and presenting your findings at academic conferences.

-As an undergraduate student, you’ll have multiple opportunities to work in faculty labs to gain research experience — often earning academic credit in preparation for graduate or professional school.
+As an undergraduate student, you’ll have opportunities to work in faculty labs to gain research experience — often earning academic credit in preparation for graduate or professional school.

-As a graduate student, you are required to get involved with faculty research working with a mentor in a way that fits your interests — for example, you may choose to work with multiple mentors or work in the context of a research assistantship or a University Fellowship.
+As a graduate student, you are required to get involved with faculty research, working with a mentor in a way that fits your interests.
+For example, you may choose to work with multiple mentors or work in the context of a research assistantship or a University Fellowship.

 Lifespan Approach